miguelgrinberg/python-engineio/docs/index.rst

     $ gunicorn -k gevent -w 1 module:app

-It is important to specify that only one worker process is used with gunicorn.
-A single worker can handle a large number of clients when using gevent.
+Same as with eventlet, due to limitations in its load balancing algorithm, gunicorn can only be used with one worker process, so the ``-w 1`` option is required.
+Note that a single eventlet worker can handle a large number of concurrent clients.

 Note: Gevent provides a ``monkey_patch()`` function that replaces all the blocking functions in the standard library with equivalent asynchronous